jeremytammik/tbc/a/1862_codesign_yaml_eltype_predicate.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [Using PreviewControl ElementHost and PickPoint]( https://forums.autodesk.com/t5/revit-api-forum/used-previewcontrol-elementhost-amp-pickpoint/m-p/9715680):

-- The `PreviewControl` is not a pure preview control, providing read-only access and no user interaction with the model.
+Firstly, The `PreviewControl` is <u>not</u> a pure preview control, providing read-only access and no user interaction with the model.

-Proof:
-When changing the orientation or rotation of a 3D view inside of a `PreviewControl` window, the model's 3D view will rotate as well:
+Proof: When changing the orientation or rotation of a 3D view inside of a `PreviewControl` window, the model's 3D view will rotate as well:

 <center>
 <video style="display:block; width:600px; height:auto;" autoplay="" muted="" loop="loop">